Kho Kho secures spot in major national sports calendars, signals new era of popularity - www.lokmattimes.com

 Kho Kho secures spot in major national sports calendars, signals new era of popularity

-New Delhi [India], July 29 : In yet another major milestone for Kho Kho, the sport has now been ...
+New Delhi, July 29 In yet another major milestone for Kho Kho, the sport has now been formally ...

+The Kho Kho Federation of India (KKFI) said this is a development that underscores the sport’s rising stature.

-The announcement was made during the AIESCB's General Body Meeting held in Mumbai, where the sport was recognised as an official discipline alongside 16 other sports, including cricket, football, kabaddi, badminton, hockey and tennis, among others.
+The announcement was made during the AIESCB’s General Body Meeting held in Mumbai, where the sport was recognised as an official discipline alongside 16 other sports like cricket, football, kabaddi, badminton, hockey, and tennis among others.

 This significant development marks a growing trend among government and semi-government organisations to embrace Kho Kho as a mainstream sport, thereby expanding its presence across major sporting calendars of various government, non-government and autonomous bodies.

-With Kho Kho being included in the AIESCB's sports calendar, players now have increased avenues for stable careers through employment quotas in sports, providing further motivation for aspiring athletes to take up the game professionally.
-Kho Kho is already part of the sporting calendars of the Services Sports Control Board and the Railways Sports Promotion Board.
+With Kho Kho being included in the AIESCB’s sports calendar, players now have increased avenues for stable careers through employment quotas in sports, providing further motivation for aspiring athletes to take up the game professionally.
+Kho Kho is already part of the sporting calendars of the Services Sports Control Board and Railways Sports Promotion Board (RSPB).

 The development not only highlights the sport’s evolution from traditional roots to a professional format but also creates new employment opportunities through departmental teams and job reservations in various government sectors.